-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Examines the theoretical and methodological frameworks used to analyze contemporary social problems.
-Emphasis is placed on examining the complex interrelationship among specific social problems and on development of critical-thinking skills necessary to analyze political and social policy debates.
-Prerequisite: SOC 111.
+Emphasizes examining the complex interrelationship among specific social problems and developing critical-thinking skills necessary to analyze political and social policy debates.

 SOC 322.
 Deviant Behavior (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 The structure, dynamics and etiology of those behavior systems that are integrated around systematic violations of the control norms.
 Presents and evaluates competing theories within the context of the assumption that humans are a social product.
 Prerequisite: SOC 111.

 SOC 325.
 Parenting (3).